Features Pricing Docs Blog Try Demo Log In Sign Up

 <meta name="twitter:image" content="https://example.com/og/my-post.png" />

-The og:image:width and og:image:height tags aren't required, but they're strongly recommended.
-Without them, Facebook makes an extra request to determine image dimensions and sometimes shows a small preview instead of a large one.
+The og:image:width and og:image:height tags aren't required, but I'd recommend including them.
+Without these, Facebook makes an extra request to figure out the image dimensions and sometimes shows a small preview instead of a large one.
+A few extra bytes in the HTML save you from that headache.

-Here's where it gets interesting.
-Your HTML template is a mini web page sized at exactly 1200x630 pixels.
-No scroll, no responsiveness.
-A fixed size, like a poster.
+This is the part I actually enjoy.
+Your HTML template is a mini web page sized at exactly 1200x630 pixels — no scroll, no responsiveness.
+A fixed-size poster that gets rendered into an image.

 <!DOCTYPE html>